 “The Psychobiotic Revolution,” a biomedicine breakthrough, could help change the way we treat conditions such as depression and anxiety.

-More oily fish and fiber-rich vegetables could help improve your mood and avoid conditions such as depression and anxiety, according to the new book that is setting the world of biomedicine alight.
+More oily fish and fiber-rich vegetables could help improve your mood and avoid conditions such as depression and anxiety, according to the book, which has set the world of biomedicine alight.

 Read more: Reasons potatoes are a true superfood